nhatduong-agilityio/playwright-training/README.md

 ### 4. Debug & Troubleshooting

-- Use `npx playwright show-report` to view HTML reports
+- Use `pnpm report` to view cucumber reports
-- Use `npx playwright trace open <trace.zip>` for trace debugging
 - Use Playwright Inspector for step-by-step debugging

 ## Project Structure